Our Expert Divorce and Family Law Attorneys

 Elsa Fay Menor McGehee joined Hartley & McGehee LLP (formerly known as Lockwood & Hartley ALC), in January 2007.
 After 2 years, Ms. McGehee was named partner at the firm in 2009.
 Since beginning her legal career in 1997, Ms McGehee has practiced in a number of areas of civil litigation, including family law, personal injury, insurance defense and employment law.
 She is a former law clerk to the Honorable Virginia L. Crandall of the First Circuit Court for the State of Hawai’i.

 Ms. McGehee has also been a speaker for the National Business Institute (NBI) Family Law Seminar in addition to speaking at conferences on the complexities of special needs planning in divorces and divorce in the military.
 Ms. McGehee also makes yearly presentations to Family Law classes at the William S. Richardson School of Law and appeared as an expert speaker on KHON’s Action Line segment on Family Law.
-For the past four years, Ms. McGehee has volunteered her time as a Mock Trial Coach for the HSBA Young Lawyers' Division Mock Trial Program.

 In 2013, together with partner Steven L. Hartley, Ms. McGehee helped found the Hartley & McGehee Excellence in Family Law Award which is awarded annually to a Law School Student who demonstrates a high level of commitment and dedication to Family Law at the William S. Richardson School of Law.
 She also started the annual Hartley & McGehee Thanksgiving Food Drive, collecting donations and contributions from neighboring businesses in Kailua to benefit the Hawaii Food Bank.
 Having also donated her time to raising money for the Aloha United Way in the past several years, Ms. McGehee also coordinates the firm’s yearly participation in the American Cancer Society Relay for Life.